An Overview of

-Isthmic spondylolisthesis (slipping of a vertebra because of a fracture) is a problem that typically occurs with a fracture in the bone that connects the upper and the lower facets, the pars interarticularis (Latin for “area between the joints”).
+Isthmic spondylolisthesis (slipped vertebra due to a fracture) is a problem that typically occurs with a fracture in the bone that connects the upper and the lower facets, the pars interarticularis (Latin for “area between the joints”).
 The break normally occurs because of a stress fracture.
 This bony area when under stress from athletic activity in extension doesn’t have the chance to heal between stressful episodes.
 Eventually, the stress is greater than the bone can resist and the area fractures.
 Since this area of the bone is very poorly supplied with blood, healing is impaired and the fracture is quite commonly permanent.
 The most common area for this to occur is L5-S1.

 These fractures occur in about one of every 20 adolescents.
 Normally, the age when this break occurs is quite young- about eight to fifteen years.
 This defect is more common in athletes that participate in sports that require bending backwards (extension) such as gymnastics, diving, volleyball and football (linebackers).
 Genetics probably plays a substantial role as 50% of the Inuits (Eskimos) have this fracture.